 4. MANUSCRIPT FORMAT AND STRUCTURE

-All manuscripts submitted to The British Journal of Learning Disabilities should include: Accessible Summary, Summary, Keywords, Main Text (divided by appropriate sub headings) and References.
-Articles should be no more than 5,000 words in length including references.
+All manuscripts submitted to British Journal of Learning Disabilities should include: Accessible Summary, Keywords, Abstract, Main Text (divided by appropriate sub headings) and References.
+Manuscripts should not be more than 5,000 words in length including references.

-Title Page: This should include: a short title to indicate content with a sub-title if necessary; the full names of all the authors; the name(s) and address(es) of the institution(s) at which the work was carried out (the present addresses of the authors, if different from the above, should appear in a footnote); the name, address, telephone and fax numbers, and email addresses of the author to whom all correspondence and proofs should be sent; a suggested running title of not more than 50 characters, including spaces; and up to six key words to aid indexing.
+Title Page: This should include: a short title to indicate content with a sub-title if necessary; the full names of all the authors; the name(s) and address(es) of the institution(s) at which the work was carried out (the present addresses of the authors, if different from the above, should appear in a footnote); the name, address, telephone and fax numbers, and email addresses of the author to whom all correspondence and proofs should be sent; a suggested running title of not more than 50 characters, including spaces should be provided in the header of each page.

-Accessible Summary: Authors must now include an easy-to-read summary of their papers.
-This innovation was effective from 2005 and is in the spirit of making research findings more accessible to people with learning disabilities.
-It should also make scanning the Journal contents easier for all readers.
-From now on, therefore, authors are asked to:
+Accessible Summary: As well as an abstract, authors must include an easy-to-read summary of their papers.
+This was introduced in 2005, and was done so in the spirit of making research findings more accessible to people with learning disabilities.
+The editorial board also believe that this will make ‘scanning’ the Journal contents easier for all readers.
+Authors are required to:

-• Say why the research matters to people with learning disabilities.
+- State simply why the research is important, and should matter to people with learning disabilities.

 Keywords: these are words which have relevance to the type of paper being submitted, this is for reviewing and citing purposes.
 You are asked by Manuscript Central to input keywords when submitting a paper, but up to 6 keywords must also be included within the 'main document' underneath the Accessible Summary.